zaczkows/fb4rasp/README.md

 # fb4rasp

-Using framebuffer to display usefull info
+Using framebuffer to display usefull info in raspberry pi.